aredlavenkat/fluxion-docs/docs/roadmap.md

 # 📢 Status

-✅ Fluxion is **production-ready** for in-memory document aggregation.
+✅ Fluxion is **production-ready** for in-memory document pipeline execution.

-✅ Matches 90–95% of real MongoDB aggregation use-cases.
+✅ Matches 90–95% of MongoDB pipeline semantics used in production workloads.

 ✅ Extensible and easily embeddable in custom projects.